 At Gavi's pledging conference that was held in January 2015, the Republic of France, the State of the Netherlands, and the Commonwealth of Australia announced their intentions to make future pledges to IFFIm that would total € 150 million, € 60 million, and A\$ 37.5 million, respectively.
-These new pledges to IFFIm were in addition to already existing long-term pledges from these Grantors of € 1.2 billion, € 80 million, and A\$ 250 million, respectively.
-IFFIm received the new sovereign pledge from the Commonwealth of Australia in May 2016 and received the new sovereign pledges from the Republic of France and the State of the Netherlands in May 2017, as further described in the Recent Developments section of this report.
+These new pledges to IFFIm were in addition to already existing long-term pledges from these Grantors of € 1.2 billion, €80 million, and A\$ 250 million, respectively.
+IFFIm received the new sovereign pledge from the Commonwealth of Australia in May 2016 and received the new sovereign pledges from the Republic of France and the State of the Netherlands in May 2017.
 IFFIm continues to engage with existing and prospective Grantors to attract further pledges.
+Gavi will hold its mid-term review meeting in December 2018 to take stock of its performance halfway through its current 2016-2020 strategic period, including its accomplishments through IFFIm's flexible mechanism, and lay a vision for the future of the Gavi model.